Keeping the Sacred Fire

 Chief Joseph RiverWind is an honorably discharged U.S. Army veteran.
 Dr. Laralyn RiverWind is a Doctor of Naturopathy and Master Herbalist.

-Together they speak teaching ancient indigenous knowledge; sharing cultural music; preserving old survival skills, and spreading the hope and love of Creator.
+Together they speak teaching ancient indigenous and biblical knowledge; sharing cultural music; telling traditional stories, preserving old survival skills, and spreading the hope and love of The Creator.